 Interfaces between DUNE, Cryogenics and Excavation

 There are several points at which the experiment and the facility interface closely.
-These are managed through discussions between DUNE design team and the Conventional Facilities Level 3 managers and design consultants.
+These are managed through discussions between DUNE design team, the Cryogenic Infrastructure Project team, the Conventional Facilities project team, and design consultants.

-The DUNE cryostat is a freestanding structure requiring infrequent access for inspection around the vessel.
+The LBNF cryostat is a freestanding structure requiring infrequent access for inspection around the vessel.
 Low tolerance control in excavation will impact the cost of providing access to inspect this vessel.

 The utility spaces to house the cryogen system are directly influenced by the size of the cryogen system equipment.

+The size and construction sequencing of the detector pits are critical to the experiment strategy

 Underground Infrastructure